How to Endorse a Check to Your Business

 When you endorse a check, you authorize whoever has it to collect the money.
 That’s usually just fine because your bank will collect the money and deposit those funds into your account.
 However, if a check is lost or stolen after it’s endorsed, a thief could potentially cash the check or direct the deposit to a different account.

 A restrictive endorsement reduces your risk by limiting what happens to the funds after you endorse.
 For example, you can prevent the check from being cashed, so there will always be a paper trail showing where the money goes.
-The most common restriction is to write “For deposit only to account 123456” (using your own account number), which means that the check must be deposited to the account you specify.
+The most common restriction is to write “For deposit only to account 123456” (using your account number), which means the check must be deposited to the account you specify.

 Cashing the Check

 Banks are often hesitant to cash checks made payable to businesses, so you’ll probably have to deposit most of the checks made out to your business.

 It is possible to cash checks made out to a business, but it’s challenging.
 Your best bet for getting cash right away is using your own bank (where you have your business checking account) after your account has been actively used for a while.

 Acting Like a Business